jsoncodes/jsoncodes.github.io/_posts/2015-10-08-generic-repository-and-the-specification-pattern.markdown

 A few years back I wrote an article titled
 ["Data Access Using a Generic Repository in C#"](/blog/data-access-using-a-generic-repository-in-c/) which since it was published has been by far the most popular article on my blog.
-This is somewhat frustrating given that the approach I described in that article is something I disagree with now.
+This is somewhat frustrating given that the approach I described in that article (and repositories in general - but that's a different article) is something I disagree with now.
 In this article I'm going to share a generic repository implementation which makes use of the ["specification pattern"](https://en.wikipedia.org/wiki/Specification_pattern) to perform queries against an Entity Framework context.

 # What's wrong with the original implementation?